jl4282/ModestWear/README_KATIE.md

 - [x] Set up Contact Me Form
   - [x] Use parsley for Client Side Validation
 - [ ] Grunt
-  - [x] Use CSS Preprocessor
+  - [x] Use CSS Preprocessor - Less is compiled by Grunt (in terminal command `grunt`)
-  - [x] Run scraping algorithms using grunt
+  - [x] Run scraping algorithms using grunt - run by typing `grunt scrape`
-  - [x] Automate running the scraping algorithms - just an idea for now (?)
+  - [ ] Automate running the scraping algorithms
   - [ ] Make it not fail if there are errors in JSHint
   - [x] Run JSHint to fix mistakes in the code
-    - [x] Fix the code from JSHint
+    - [x] Fix the code from JSHint - by running `grunt`.
+The screenshot of the fixed stylistic errors is in /documentation/JSHint_Finished_Fixing.png
 - [x] Angular MD

 #### Requirements